mattp0irier/quick-interpreter/README.md

 Banks can also be created with questions at the same time.
 Each question is separated by a comma.
 ```
 bank Bank1 {
 	tf "This is a True/False question; the answer is False."
-T,
+F,
 	fr "This is a free response question."
 12
 };
 ```